 A scaled-up commercial product, addresses the repowering of second generation offshore wind turbines.

 This product is expected to be competitive with conventional offshore wind turbines, especially in locations further offshore in deep water where Ampyx Power’s AWES will be deployed on floating platforms.
 Ampyx Power has investigated technical concepts and cost levels of floating AWES together with ECN, Marin and Mocean.
-A video about the research can be found here.
+For more information about the research, please watch the video and our public summary

 Deployment of AWES in wind farms onshore is a large potential market for Ampyx Power.
 Together with utilities and Independent Power Producers we are looking at areas where the unique selling points of our technology stand out.
 For example, our much reduced weight and dimensions makes transportation and installation feasible in mountainous or remote areas.
 Also, many sites further inland experience a stronger wind shear effect (wind speeds increases with altitude) than offshore, making airborne wind energy systems, that are capable of harvesting those stronger winds, the more cost effective solution for the production of renewable energy.